shulthz/bitshares.foundation/groundwork.md

 current and future regulatory and technological challenges.
 The BitShares Blockchain Foundation seeks to take the lead on those.

-Throughout the last couple months, we have been repeatedly approach about core aspects of BitShares and its governance token BTS that have been presented publicly in an inaccurate and unfavorable manner.
+Throughout the last couple months, we have been repeatedly approached about core aspects of BitShares and its governance token BTS that have been presented publicly in an inaccurate and unfavorable manner.
 This often resulted in ambiguity and uncertainty that has held back some